zhxl0903/Apple-Segmentation-FCN/README.md

 * To train the model with COCO pretraining, use the argument: --pretrained

 ## Prediction
+The models trained in this project can be downloaded using a YorkU account: [models](https://yuoffice-my.sharepoint.com/:f:/g/personal/zhang205_yorku_ca/Eo3djF_7BudGqfbVklTxRnMBi9smQJmuSYh4ZU_krBObrQ?e=pXRh6k).

 To use a model for prediction run the following command:
 ```
 # Predict for FCN-ResNet50